np3m/e4mma/docs/src/quickstart.rst

-``docker_run_mount.sh`` script locally inside the ``test`` folder to mount the local input, output and data folders inside the ``e4mma`` folder to the container and execute the function ``utk_for_lepton`` inside the container with default configuration that creates the eos output for lepton module in the ``output`` folder in ``csv`` format.
+``docker_run_mount.sh`` script locally inside the ``test`` folder to mount the local input, output and data folders inside the ``e4mma`` folder to the container and execute the function ``utk_for_lepton`` inside the container with default configuration that creates the crust-dft output for lepton module in the ``output`` folder in ``csv`` format.

 .. code-block:: bash

     bash docker_run_mount.sh

-This grabs the default ``config.yaml`` file, validates it, runs the eos code with the validated configuration and afterwards post-processes the output using ``muses-porter``.
+This grabs the default ``config.yaml`` file, validates it, runs the crust-dft code with the validated configuration and afterwards post-processes the output using ``muses-porter``.